 Good ol' days Brig Evans's call for an about face on married priests (CV, October) is a call to selectively return the Church to the Middle Ages, or earlier.
 If we are to avoid the tag of "Mess Hall" Catholics, then we should wholistically embrace early Church discipline.
 One example is the public confession of sins, followed by a decent penance of fasting for 24 hours or more and exclusion from the Eucharist for three months.
-On the other hand it might be prudent to consider the warning by Pius XII in "Mediator Dei" (1947) concerning our desire to return to the good ol' days.
+On the other hand it might be prudent to consider the warning by Pius XII in "Mediator Dei" (1947) for clinician training and the development of diagnostic tests, rather than with discovering cures.
+Why was there a desire to permit ES research when well documented research was already advanced using the less contentious adult stem cells?
+Possibly the only reasonable point is that ES cells are potentially more potent than adult cells and thus hold more promise.
+That is ES cells have the potential to become any other cell and thus possibly be able to replace damaged cells.
+This is the lure for those seeking therapies for many human diseases. • Cont Page 14. a public manner can be quite 4 - CATHOLIC VOICE November 2006 Finding a balance in the stem cell debate claustrophobic.